Why Chewing on One Side is Harmful: 7 Causes and Easy Fixes

 Everything is connected, and we work closely with physiotherapists, massage therapists and other medical professionals to provide the patient with well-rounded and thorough care.

-Getting to the root cause of the clenching and grinding is essential, and that is why working with other health professionals can greatly help our patients.
+Getting to the root cause of the clenching and grinding is essential, so working with other health professionals can significantly help our patients.

 I’ve witnessed patients benefit significantly from physiotherapy, massage therapy, acupuncture, and even Botox to alleviate jaw discomfort.